-The long-term loan amounting to $\mathbb{P}3,000,000$ as at April 30, 2020 is an unsecured loan which matured in August 2020.
-On August 3, 2020, the Parent Company fully paid the long-term loan through its existing short-term credit facility.
-On October 23, 2020, the Parent Company obtained a new loan amounting to $\mathbb{P}1,500,000$ payable over 9 equal quarterly installments with the first repayment date on August 3, 2023 and last repayment date on August 3, 2025 at an interest rate of 4.125% p.a.
+On October 23, 2020, the Parent Company obtained a loan amounting to ₱1,500,000 payable over 9 equal quarterly installments with the first repayment date on August 3, 2023 and last repayment date on August 3, 2025 at an interest rate of 4.125% p.a.
 This loan is guaranteed by DMPL as its surety.

-On November 6, 2020, the Parent Company availed of an unsecured long-term credit facility amounting to $\mathbb{P}1,500,000$ at an interest rate of 3.00% p. a., maturing on 2025, to partially finance its general corporate requirements and/or refinance existing debts.
+On November 6, 2020, the Parent Company availed of an unsecured long-term credit facility amounting to \$\mathbb{P}\$1,500,000 at an interest rate of 3.00% p. a., maturing in 2025, to partially finance its general corporate requirements and/or refinance existing debts.
 The Parent Company shall repay the loan in 5 years, inclusive of a 3-year grace period on the principal, the principal payable in 8 equal quarterly installments to commence at the end of the 13th quarter from the initial drawdown date until fully paid.

 The loan agreements require a debt service coverage ratio of at least 1.2x and debt-to-equity ratio of not exceeding 2.5x based on consolidated financial statements.
-The Parent Company is compliant with its loan covenants as at April 30, 2022, 2021 and 2020.
+The Parent Company is compliant with its loan covenants as at April 30, 2023, 2022 and 2021.